 Why is hydration so important?

-- Flush waste from the system
+- Flush waste from body

 - Move nutrients into the cells

 - Improve mood, sleep and brain function

 If you’re working out, fighting an illness or a fever or are outside on a hot day, make sure you up you water intake to stay properly hydrated and replace any water lost through sweat.

 How much water should I drink every day?

 The amount of water that is needed daily varies from person to person, based upon your body size, activity level and overall health.
 On average, most experts suggest men should drink around 15.5 cups of water daily and women should aim for 11.5 cups.